 The position of services such as water, gas and electricity supplies must be clearly identified for us to avoid accidental damage.
 Unprotected/loose wiring for alarms, computer systems, telephones, audio and video equipment (to name only, but not limited to, the principal types) should be run in trunking under the floor.
-Wiring and services are often concealed from the carpet fitter/floor layer and therefore Carpets Royale Limited cannot accept responsibility for accidental dame during carpet or flooring installation.
+Wiring and services are often concealed from the carpet fitter/floor layer and therefore Carpets Royale Limited cannot accept responsibility for accidental damage during carpet or flooring installation.
 Mains cables are prohibited by law from being placed under any floor covering.

 On occasion, doors may need to be trimmed to allow adequate clearance for your new carpets.
 If this is necessary, this must be carried out by a professional carpenter/handyman arranged for by the customer.
 If there is insufficient clearance, we can mark the door & remove it ready for trimming & re-hanging by your carpenter/handyman.

 When supplying & fitting new carpets or flooring your old floor coverings can be uplifted & disposed of for an extra charge, although it is preferable (and cheaper) if the room/s is/are cleared of all old carpets/flooring etc. prior to our arrival.
 Any extra charges for this service will be noted on your quotation.